 A lot harder than expected!

-This is by no means a guide or a tour suggestion – for this there are lots of good suggestions in Claes Grundsten’s book “Mountain hiking around Grövelsjön”.
-He is a much more experienced guide to these areas – this is just a description of a short trip in these areas which at times was much more difficult than I expected.
+This is by no means a guide or a tour suggestion; for this, there are lots of good suggestions in Claes Grundsten’s book “Mountain Hiking Around Grövelsjön”.
+He is a much more experienced guide to these areas; this is just a description of a short trip in these areas, which at times was much more difficult than I expected.

 Finally, I am in a mountain birch forest and can sense the bare mountain in the distance.
-The last bit up towards Slagusjön it rains “cats and dogs” again but it’s thankfully easy hiking on ridges.
-I met a German woman and we talked a bit about the rocks before we continued in different directions.
-Late afternoon I reached the emergency shelter and toilet at Slagusjön and can finally relieve myself of the backpack and cook some dinner.There are several of us on site and I notice two companies trying to dry their boots by the stove.
+The last bit up towards Slagusjön, it rains “cats and dogs” again, but it’s thankfully easy hiking on ridges.
+I met a German woman, and we talked a bit about the rocks before we continued in different directions.
+I arrived at Slagusjön’s emergency shelter and toilet late this afternoon, and I can finally relieve myself of the backpack and cook some dinner.There are several of us on site, and I notice two companies trying to dry their boots by the stove.
 They all mentioned they would take the helicopter home the next day and instead make day trips from Grövelsjön.
-I instead tried a trip around the lake in the evening but had to turn halfway due to the moisture in the fields this year but still noticed that there is a nice sandy beach at the small peninsula on the west side of the lake.
-Here I would definitely like to take a dip on a slightly drier summer day!
+Instead, I attempted an evening trip around the lake but had to turn around halfway due to the moisture in the fields this year, but I did notice a nice sandy beach at the small peninsula on the west side of the lake.
+Here, I would definitely like to take a dip on a slightly drier summer day!

 Of course, the trail between the top of Tandsjövålen and Rogenstugan refused to be simple.
-It continued to be really hard with the uneven terrain and all the rocks – one or two mature cloudberries enlivened me, but most of all I just wanted to arrive at the destination.
-The last bit on the small peninsula on which the cottage is located felt like a whole day’s march and once I arrived, I pitched the tent at the specified location and fell asleep right away!
+It continued to be really hard with the uneven terrain and all the rocks; one or two mature cloudberries enlivened me, but most of all I just wanted to arrive at the destination.
+The last bit on the small peninsula on which the cottage is located felt like a whole day’s march, and once I arrived, I pitched the tent at the specified location and fell asleep right away!

-I should have stayed longer but when I woke up I wanted to move on.
-So with packing and boots on, I decided to take a summer trail to Tännäs and if I had previously been relatively alone on the trail, I was now totally solo!
-The path first went to Kärringsjön and then 5 km on a small gravel road before it turned off again into the wilderness.In this part, the thumb had to crawl on the map—what was the (deficient) marked trail and what was the animal trail?
-Wet bogs were crossed, streams were waded and secluded summer pastures were visited.
-The hike was technically easy but navigationally a test.
-Not until the evening did I reach Tännäs and just had time to buy a chocolate biscuit in the only shop.
+I should have stayed longer, but when I woke up, I wanted to move on.
+So with packing done and boots on, I decided to take a summer trail to Tännäs, and if I had previously been relatively alone on the trail, I was now totally solo!
+The path first led to Kärringsjön, then 5 kilometers on a small gravel road before disappearing into the wilderness.In this part, the thumb had to crawl on the map—what was the (deficiently marked) marked trail, and what was the animal trail?
+Wet bogs were crossed, streams were waded, and secluded summer pastures were visited.
+The hike was technically easy but navigationally challenging.
+Not until the evening did I reach Tännäs, and I just had time to buy a chocolate biscuit in the only shop.
 But I still have to say that this trail was worth the hike.
-Not only for the pleasant tranquility but for the delicious primeval forest, the flowers of the cattle huts and the company of the reindeer.
+Not only for the pleasant tranquility but for the delicious primeval forest, the flowers of the cattle huts, and the company of the reindeer

 After an overnight stay at Lake Lossen at Tännäs, I jumped on Dalatrafik’s bus 164 towards Sveg in the hope of getting a train ticket to Stockholm and my next adventure.
 But since more people than ever chose to holiday at home this year, all trains and buses were sold out for the next three days, ALL!
 I checked into the local campsite and decided to discover what Sveg has to offer.
 Should you ever be stranded in Sveg, I can recommend the excellent Café Cineast (cheap, tasty and super popular!), a walk around the city center with its straight streets and avenues and many old wooden houses, Mankellbron over the river Ljusnan which is one of only two remaining combined car and train bridges in Sweden, a secret statue of Greta Garbo in the middle of the forest outside Lillhärdal (a short journey but still within the Sveg area) and a memorial stone and replica of the first witch executions in Sweden in the 17th century.
 That’s what you’re discovering when you have to.
 And in fact, my time in Sveg became unexpectedly enjoyable.
 Not just because it was stone free.